 - 1 tsp chili peppers, crushed

-- Step 4 Add plenty of oil in a wok or deep pan and toss the battered beef in an extra layer of cornstarch, making sure that all strips are evenly coated.
+- Add plenty of oil in a wok or deep pan and toss the battered beef in an extra layer of cornstarch, making sure that all strips are evenly coated.
 Shake off the excess cornstarch from the meat strips.
 Deep fry the beef strips in a few small batches for a couple of minutes or until golden brown.
 Transfer onto a lined dish with a paper towel and keep aside.

-- Step 5 Heat the oil in wok over high heat.
+- Heat the oil in wok over high heat.
 Add the onions and bell pepper and stir fry until fragrant and slightly brown on the edges.
 Toss in the garlic and stir fry for 10 seconds.
 Take off the wok.

-- Step 7 Add in the fried beef as well as stir-fried onion, garlic, and bell pepper.
+- Add in the fried beef as well as stir-fried onion, garlic, and bell pepper.
 Toss well for 60 seconds or until the beef is nicely cooked and has absorbed the sauce completely.
 Place on a serving plate and serve warm with steamed rice on the side.